MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### SharePointOnPremTenantName

-This setting specifies the name of the folder created for syncing the SharePoint Server 2019 files specified in the Front Door URL.
+This setting enables you to specify the name of the folder created for syncing the SharePoint Server 2019 files specified in the Front Door URL.

-To enable this setting, you must specify naming conventions such as:
+If this setting is enabled, you can specify a TenantName which is the name the folder will use in the following convention:
-<br/> OneDrive – TenantName <br/> TenantName.
+<br/> OneDrive – TenantName (specified by you) <br/> TenantName (specified by you)

-The created folder is then named according to either of the two conventions, based on whichever is specificed.
+If you do not specify any TenantName, the folder will use the first segment of the FrontDoorURL as the its name.
+For example, https://Contoso.SharePoint.com will use Contoso as the Tenant Name in the following convention:
- If no naming convention is specified, the folder names will use the first segment of the FrontDoorURL as the Tenant Name.
-For example, https://Contoso.SharePoint.com will use Contoso as the Tenant Name.
+<br/> OneDrive – Contoso <br/> Contoso

 The example for this setting in the **.plist** file is:
 <key>SharePointOnPremTenantName</key>